The Real Gemology of Ethiopian Opals in ‘Uncut Gems’

 Opals are formed from centuries upon centuries of seasonal rains that leach microscopic silica particles from sandstone, carrying them deep into underground fissures and cavities.
-As the deposited materials dry, the microscopic silica spheres become compressed into a closely packed lattice.
-As light travels through this microstructure, it creates a dazzling kaleidoscope of flashing rainbow colours, called play-of-colour.
+As the deposited materials dry, the microscopic silica spheres become compressed into a closely-packed lattice.
+As light travels through this microstructure, it creates a dazzling kaleidoscope of flashing rainbow colors, called play-of-color.

-- White or light opal: Translucent to semi-translucent, with play of colour against a white or light grey background, called bodycolour.
-The opal specimen seen in “Uncut Gems” appears to be a representation of a white opal, despite its description as a black opal in the film.
+- White or light opal: Translucent to semi-translucent, with play of color against a white or light gray background color, called bodycolor.
+The opal specimen seen in “Uncut Gems” appears likely to be a representation of a white opal, despite its description as a black opal in the film.

-- Black opal: Translucent to opaque, with play-of-colour against a black or other dark background.
-They often sell for higher prices than white opals because the colour contrast is much greater against the dark background.
+- Black opal: Translucent to opaque, with play-of-color against a black or other dark background.
+They often sell for higher prices than white opals because the color contrast is much greater against the dark background.

-- Fire opal: Transparent to translucent, with brown, yellow, orange or red bodycolour.
-This material, which often doesn’t show play-of-colour, is also known as “Mexican opal”.
+- Fire opal: Transparent to translucent, with brown, yellow, orange or red bodycolor.
+This material, which often doesn’t show play-of-color, is also known as “Mexican opal.”

-- Boulder opal: Translucent to opaque, with play-of-colour against a light to dark background.
+- Boulder opal: Translucent to opaque, with play-of-color against a light to dark background.
 Fragments of the surrounding rock, called matrix, become part of the finished gem.

-- Crystal or water opal: Transparent to semi-transparent, with a clear background.
-This type shows exceptional play-of-colour.
+- Crystal or water opal: Transparent to semitransparent, with a clear background.
+This type shows exceptional play-of-color.

 Australian opal is best-known and the country remains the most prolific source of opals - mainly white and black.
-Ethiopia is the newest source, with the first discovery made there in 1994.
+Ethiopia is the newest source, with the first discovery in 1994.

-The most prolific source – which was mentioned in the film – was in found 2008 near a town called Wegal Tena in Wollo Province.
+The most prolific source – which was named in the movie – was in found 2008 near a town called Wegal Tena in Wollo Province.
 This material, mostly white opal, was formed from the silica from ancient volcanic ash.
-Another deposit, producing black opals about 30 miles north-west of the Wollo mine, was discovered in 2013 – a year after 2012, the year in which “Uncut Gems” is set.
+Another deposit, producing black opals about 30 miles to the northwest of the Wollo mine, was discovered in 2013 – a year after 2012, the year in which “Uncut Gems” takes place.

-GIA has reported extensively on opals for many years and a lot of information can be found in this Summer 2019 Gems & Gemology chart.
+GIA has reported extensively on opals for many years and much research can be found in this Summer 2019 Gems & Gemology chart.